Audition and Interview FAQ

 Q: Who do I contact with issues related to my Pre-Screen Application to Acceptd? (e.g. I'm having trouble uploading my materials.)

 A: All technical support for your Pre-Screen Application is provided by Acceptd.
-There is a green help button feature on the left-hand side of every page.
+There is a green help button feature on the lower right-hand side of every page.

 Q: Where do you hold auditions and interviews and what is the schedule for those days?